 Heat and cooling

 If you don’t have air conditioning, then you’ll need a good quality fan and a well-vented room; its best to place your trainer as close to a window as possible to help with ventilation.
 Make sure you keep a bunch of “training specific towels” in your training room to help clean up the sweat.
-Youll also need these towels to drape over your
+Youll also need these towels to drape over your bike while riding; this will help protect vital components of your bike from salty sweat.

 Setting up your indoor trainer